 Let's be honest we tend to deal with attitude only when it rears its ugly head.
 All too often managers and corporate America bring their employees into their office to give them that quick and swift attitude adjustment.
 You know, where we tell somebody to shape up or else and of course they magically do it right?
 That was a joke!

 There’s a certain stigma surrounding the field of therapy, negative connotations arise when someone mentions the word, and begins to wonder the mental stability of the person in question.
 However, while it still maintains this stigma, the results of therapy have produced wondrous outcomes for the people who have taken advantage of it.
-The same can be said for a business that takes advantage of..
+The same can be said for a business that takes advantage of a..

 Coaching uses questions all the time.
 Questions are a great way to learn what your employee is thinking and how they would handle certain situations.
 As a coach, your goal is to lead the employee towards learning, progress, and solutions, while letting the employee discover these solutions for themselves.
 Questions are a great way to steer employees in the right directions without giving them..

 Employee connectivity is generally overlooked when it comes to coaching.
 A lot managers may not understand the importance connectivity has, or maybe they just assume that employees develop it all on their own.
 Some employees will be able to form strong connections in all four categories without any coaching, but connections also need to be maintained.
-Connectivity is fragile, it can be there..
+Connectivity is fragile, it can be there one..